talorlik/ldap-2fa-on-k8s/README.md

 on whether `prod` or `dev` environment is chosen
 > - For single-account setups, you can use the same role ARN for state and deployment, but multi-account is recommended for better security isolation
+> - **Bidirectional Trust**: Both the deployment account roles and the state account role must trust each other in their respective Trust Relationships

 ## Secrets Configuration